Villefranche-sur-Mer Port Guide: For The Most Beautiful Riviera Day

 Smart Cruise Planning: Shore Excursions vs Exploring Villefranche-sur-Mer on Your Own

-When planning your day in Villefranche-sur-Mer, it helps to decide early whether you prefer a guided excursion or the freedom to explore on your own.
+When planning your day here, it helps to decide early whether you prefer a guided excursion or the freedom to explore on your own.
 Because ships anchor in the bay, you’ll arrive by tender directly into the harbor.
-As a result, you’re already within walking distance of many of the town’s highlights.
+So, you’re already within walking distance of many of the town’s highlights.

 Exploring on Your Own